vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 worshipped; KKV 387, HV II.
 509. Arkasaptami-tithi; for two years; deity Sun; one is to drink

 from a cup made of the leaves of arka plant; HV I. 788-789 (from Brah.).
 Vide Pad.
 V. 75.
-86-106 which state that vrata to be begun in Uttarāyana on a Sunday in śukla paksa; on 5th ekahhakta, on 6th nakta, on 7th fast and on
+86-106 which state that vrata to be begun in Uttarāyana on a Sunday in śukla pakṣa; on 5th ekahhakta, on 6th nakta, on 7th fast and on

 8th pāraṇā.
 Arkasamputasaptami-Begin on Phā. śu.
 7; tithi; for a year;